International BBQ Fest with Chef Andy Annat at Movenpick Hotel!

 This one another yummy thing he made, layered grilled zuchini, aubergines, roasted red pepper in a ring mould and topped it with hummus in the grill from about 3-4 minutes and its ready.

 And we ended the session with the most common BBQ dessert the grilled pineapple, it was yumm as usual though.

-I had such a good time that day, all this demo was followed by dinner and tasting of Giest Beer which I loved the wheat and dark BTW and I can’t wait for the next grilling session at home to use the techniques I picked up that day 🙂
+I had such a good time that day, all this demo was followed by dinner and tasting of Giest Beer which I loved!
+The wheat and dark!
+And I can’t wait for the next grilling session at home to use the techniques I picked up that day 🙂

 Also please do read interview of Chef Andy on Ruth’s blog in the Across My Table series , we thought after seeing this it might complete your experience on reading about him.